 Call Daxon Dentistry Today

 At Daxon Dentistry, we are passionate about restoring our patients’ smiles.
-We are the leading dentists in St. Petersburg, Fla., and are in the business of giving you a healthy smile.
+Dr. Kimberley Daxon is one of the leading dentists in St. Petersburg, Fla., and is in the business of giving you a healthy smile.
 If you or someone you know have questions about dental health or in need of dental care, please contact us.